Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

 Fig. \ref{fig:1d_analytic_general} provides the comparison between the analytical and the numerical polariton dispersion relation for a more complicated weak 1D inhomogeneity:

-Here, the small parameter $\delta = 0.2$ is kept the same as that in Fig. \ref{fig:1d_analytic}, $k_n = 10p_n$ cm$^{-1}$, and $p_n = 2, 3, 5, \cdots, 43$ denote $N_{\rm p} = 13$ prime numbers.
+Here, the small parameter is chosen as $\delta = 0.1$, $k_n = 10p_n$ cm$^{-1}$, and $p_n = 2, 3, 5, \cdots, 43$ denote $N_{\rm p} = 13$ prime numbers.
 As a generalization of Fig. \ref{fig:1d_analytic}, both analytical results [using Eq. \eqref{eq:photon_weight_pert_arb}] and numerical calculations demonstrate a comb of weak side polariton branches near the main upper and lower polariton branches.
 The consistency in Figs. \ref{fig:1d_analytic_general}a,b provides another cross-validation between the analytical and the numerical calculations.